 “A Letter is a Joy of Earth…” wrote Emily Dickinson in 1895, and she’s right.
-The art of letter writing can be a vital, life-giving ministry of hope to those who are hurting, grieving, recovering, homebound, lonely, ill or isolated.
+The art of letter writing can be a vital, life-giving ministry of hope to those who are hurting, grieving, recovering, homebound, lonely, ill, depressed, or isolated.

 While life-giving to the receiver, letter writing is also life-nourishing to the writer.
 Studies have shown that putting #PenToPaper:

 - keeps us focused on the present moment